albozhinov/IMDB/README.md

 RapGeneral

 ### Project Purpose
-We aim to create a movie database
+We are aiming to create a movie database

 ### Features
 - <b>User system</b>